ColOfAbRiX/the-road-to-fp/03_case_classes.md

 Types][9] best practices.

 ## Exercises

-* Use case classes to represent a person with its name, surname and age.
-Create some instances to demonstrate the use of your data structures.

-* Use case classes to represent a pet with its name and owner.
-The owner is of type `Person`.
-Create some instances to demonstrate the use of your data structures.

-* Create a new instance of a person and assign it to one of the existing instances of pet created in the previous exercise.

-* Use case classes to represent a type of animal.
-The animals can be `Cat`, `Dog`, `Dolphin`, cats have a name and age, dogs just a name and dolphins a name and a weight.
-Is it sufficient to use just case classes?
-Make sure you express that all the case classes are animals.
-Create some instances to demonstrate the use of your data structures.

-* Once you've created the instances for the previous exercise, use pattern matching so that you can print a different description of each type of animal and then you print the name of the animal.

 * Create two instances of `Person` with the same values and then compare them with `==`.
 Does Scala recognise them as different or equals?
 Why?
 Now _modify_ one of the two instances and try to